AnKolin/AnKolin/README.md

 - 👀 I’m interested in data analysis!
 - 🌱 I’m currently learning Advanced Excel, Power BI, VBA, SQL and Python.
 - 💞️ I’m looking to collaborate on a project that will help me to develop (:
 - 📫 How to reach me?
-Please write here or via e-mail (akolinska at hotmail domain).
+Please write via github.

 <!---
 AnKolin/AnKolin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.